 I record most of the classes I teach at UNCSA and publish them on a YouTube channel.
 If you're interested in theatre sound design, you might find these recordings useful.

 I made some recordings with my students that can be used when testing sound reinforcement systems for theatre.
 These recordings are of a male and female vocalist singing in a nearly anechoic environment.
 The recordings were made at very high sampling rates with high-quality equipment.
 Since the recordings are so transparent, you can use them when tuning your sound system and trust that what you are hearing is a clean, dry signal going through your sound system into the room.
 We recorded each vocalist with several different lav microphones commonly used in musical theatre and recorded each microphone at various positions around the head.
 The recordings are available for download on the UNCSA website.

 Thunder is easily the most common sound effect used in theatre (though dog bark comes in a close second).
 It is also the most difficult sound effect to record.
 You first have to predict when the thunder will happen.
 Then you have to find a place to record the thunder that is quiet and will also protect you and your equipment from lightning and water damage.
-Well, I've come up with a portable recording rig that is reasonable weather proof and I've been chasing thunder storms for a few years now trying to find that killer thunder.
+Well, I've come up with a portable recording rig that is reasonably weather proof and I've been chasing thunder storms for a few years now trying to find that killer thunder.
 Many hours of recording later, I have managed to yield a handful of pretty good thunder recordings.
 To spare the rest of my fellow sound designers from using those same BBC and Hollywood Edge thunder recordings, I've made my recordings freely available.
 Here's one of my favorite thunders.
 The rest can be heard and downloaded at my thunder recordings site.